Using Tarot to Connect to Archetypes

 Within Jungian literature, archetypes are described as psychic preconditions, primordial structures, instinctual psychological patterns, inherited possibilities, systems of readiness.
 They carry the imprints of our ancestral psychic evolution and are the counterparts to our biological instincts.
 In essence, archetypes form the foundational layer of the psyche, the deepest parts of the collective unconscious3, which underlie and shape human experience.

-As such, archetypes are permeated with the qualities of the unconscious — shadowed, mysterious, difficult to grasp, undefinable.
+As such, archetypes are permeated with the qualities of the unconscious, shadowed, mysterious, difficult to grasp, undefinable.
 They are too large, too grand to contain and at the same time, too mystifying and inaccessible.
-Thus, as Jung says, we look towards the effects they make upon us to know that they are real.
+Thus, as Jung says, we look towards the effects they have upon us to know that they are real.
 Collectively, these are the repeating figures, motifs, and ideas we see in mythology, art and culture.
 Personally, it is the patterns of emotions, thoughts, behaviors and images that anchor our lives.
 At the center of these manifestations are the archetypes, an energized core, a celestial body that draws these experiences into their orbit and at the same creates them.

 This interplay of personal and collective material is the rich ground for our inner work.
 Thematically, this is mirrored in the relationship between the Major and Minor Arcana of the tarot, whose basis is rooted in the archetypal images and symbols of the collective unconscious.

 The Major Arcana represents broad, overarching life experiences that encompass the most striking archetypal imagery in the deck, exploring themes such as fate, rebirth and creation.
-The Minor Arcana represents everyday experiences that have a more grounded nature — the emotions, challenges, activities and concerns we encounter on a daily basis.
+The Minor Arcana represents everyday experiences that have a more grounded nature, the emotions, challenges, activities and concerns we encounter on a daily basis.
 Together, the two symbolize the macrocosm and the microcosm, the great influences of the archetypes and how they arise within us.

 Thus, when we are struggling to see the impact of archetypes, we can turn to the cards and utilize them to facilitate the process.